DashaSites/web-plus-pm2-deploy/README.md

-### Production deployment for a photo-sharing app (Node.js backend + frontend)
+### Production deploy for a photo-sharing app (Node.js backend + frontend)

-This training project was focused on learning how to deploy a full-stack web app to a remote server using PM2 and secure it with HTTPS.
+This training project focused on deploying a full-stack web application to a remote server using PM2 and securing it with HTTPS.
 As part of the task, I:
 - Set up a cloud server and configured a production environment
 - Deployed both frontend and backend using PM2